-Tatum's Brett Carr Earns 500th Win
+Tatum's Brett Carr earns 500th win

-TATUM, Texas — Brett Carr couldn’t have asked for a better team performance when he earned his 500th career coaching victory during Tatum's 96-38 home district win against West Rusk at Eagle Coliseum.
+TATUM, Texas — Brett Carr couldn’t have asked for a better team performance when earning his 500th career coaching victory during Tatum's 96-38 home district win against West Rusk at Eagle Coliseum.

 Carr improved his 24-year coaching career record to 500-281 and his 18-year Tatum coaching mark to 419-184.